Woodneath: History

 This historic farmhouse in Kansas City's Northland was constructed between 1854 and 1856.
 The Arnold family owned the land, with Mr. Elbridge Arnold being the head of the household.
-In October 1855 Mr. Arnold passed suddenly, leaving his widow, Mrs. Finetta Ann Arnold, to finish the home with the help of local carpenters and slave laborers.
-Eldridge Arnold was originally from Virginia and owned 7 slaves in 1850, but 5 at his death in 1855.
-As per his probate record, these slaves were named Anna, Mary Jane, Lucy, Henry, and David.
+In October 1855 Mr. Arnold passed suddenly, leaving his widow, Mrs. Finetta Ann Arnold, to finish the home with slave labor and the help of local carpenters.
+Eldridge Arnold was originally from Virginia and enslaved 7 people in 1850, but 5 at his death in 1855.
+As per his probate record, these enslaved people were named Anna, Mary Jane, Lucy, Henry, and David.
 There was a short period of time during the Civil War when the west second story bedroom served as a place for the Arnold's eldest daughter, Sara M. Arnold, to teach school.
 The Brick-Monroe School, where local classes were usually taught, was forced to close due to war-related skirmishes in the area.

 The Arnold family sold the property to Presley Moore after the Civil War.
 The Moore family owned it from approximately 1870 to 1900, during which time Presley Moore was inspired to name the farm "Woodneath" after the abundant oak, pine and sugar maples on the property.

 After the turn of the 20th century, the Moore family sold the farmstead to the Crouches.
-During the years 1937 through 1953, under the ownership of Edwin Y. Crouch, the property was recognized as the Crouch Dairy Farm.
+During the years 1937 through 1953, under the ownership of Edwin Y. Crouch, the property was recognized as the Crouch Farm Dairy.
 The farmhouse continued primarily as an occupied residence, with the land it was on being used for agricultural business, until the mid-1970s.

-In 1978 the Crouch family applied for and was granted that the home become a part of the historic register.
 Crouch descendants owned Woodneath until they sold it and 33 surrounding acres to the Mid-Continent Public Library in 2008.